 Note the BYTES array chars has an implicit PACKED within the predefined data type.
 This causes its elements to be stored two to a word here.
 If this array had been declared as INTEGER RANGE (0:255), then its elements would have been stored one to a word within the above record.

 PLANC Reference Manual MACHINE DEPENDENT LANGUAGE FEATURES IN PLANC

-The above record would require the following storage on the ND-500 :
+The record on the previous page would require the following storage on the ND-500: